Rank Bounds in Link Floer Homology and Detection Results

 \begin{proof}[Proof of Theorem~\ref{HFKT210}]

 Suppose $\widehat{\HFK}(L)\cong\widehat{\HFK}(T(2,10))$.
-Lemma~\ref{T22nunknottedcomponents} implies that $L$ is a two component link with unknotted components, and indeed determines the complex up to a choice of $x$ in a summand $B_{-4}[x+\frac{1}{2},\frac{1}{2}-x]$, by the symmetry of link Floer homology.
+Lemma~\ref{T22nunknottedcomponents} implies that $L$ is a two component link with unknotted components, and indeed determines the complex up to a choice of $y$ in a summand $B_{-4}[y+\frac{1}{2},\frac{1}{2}-y]$, by the symmetry of link Floer homology.
 Since the link Floer homology is of rank $2$ in at least one of the maximal $A_i$ gradings, it follows that at least one component is a braid axis, and therefore that the maximal $A_i$ grading is exactly $2$.
-It follows that $x\in\{1,0,-1\}$.
-The $x=1$ and $x=-1$ cases are then excluded by Lemma~\ref{Braidpolytope}, and the result follows from the fact that Link Floer homology detects $T(2,10)$.
+It follows that $y\in\{1,0,-1\}$.
+The $y=1$ case can be obstructed using Proposition~\ref{prop:algebraicni}.
+Specifically observe that $y$ can be taken to be the generator of Alexander multi-grading $(\frac{5}{2},-\frac{1}{2})$.
+The $y=-1$ can be obstructed similarly.
+The result then follows from the fact that Link Floer homology detects $T(2,10)$~\cite[Theorem 3.2]{binns2020knot}. \end{proof}